HansOersted/MQTT_Simulator_connector/README.md

-# MQTT Simulator Connector in Ubuntu
+# MQTT Simulink Connector in Ubuntu

 &emsp;&emsp;This repo shows an example of a Simulink subscribing MQTT.